|

 community.
 More than half our clients are self-identified current or former

-At Bryan's House, we don't just care for children infected with
+At Bryan's House, located in Dallas, Texas, we don't just care for children infected with

 HIV/AIDS.
 We provide kids affected by HIV/AIDS with the quality of life they